Assignment items

 06| I added equations on the box to reference the values on the spreadsheet by their alias name

-07| Then I changed the values on the spreadsheet to see how they would be applied
+07| Then I changed the values on the spreadsheet to see how they would be applied.

-06| The dimensions of the box changed as expected, but the reference with the pocket added at the top did not work
+08| The dimensions of the box changed as expected, but the reference for the pocket added on top did not propagate.

 Not bad at all